Anthony J. H. M. Meijer: Group leader

-Dr. Christopher Parks: Post Doctoral research (joint with the Blakey group)
+Christopher Parks: Post-Doctoral Researcher (joint with the Blakey group)

 Currently I am undertaking a research associate post in the department of mechanical engineering looking into the computational modelling of the chemistry of aviation fuel degradation.
 Essentially this involves running computer simulations to more accurately model the autooxidation processes involved in the early stages of combustion.
 The work employs the use of a reaction mechanism generator (RMG) developed at MIT and is complemented with quantum calculations.

 Anthony Choi: Post-Doctoral Researcher (joint with Coldham group)

 My current research area involves developing synthetic methods to generate substituted heterocycles in a stereocontrolled way by using chiral organolithium chemistry.
 This is particularly important in pharmaceuticals and other fine chemical industry sectors where enantiomerically enriched heterocycles are of high value.
 Within this area I’m also carrying out DFT calculations to hopefully gain a deeper understanding of the guiding principles behind some of this chemistry.

 Heather Carson: PhD Student (joint with the Weinstein group)